-Collision insurance covers the cost of repairing or replacing your car after an accident, regardless of who was driving or who was at fault.
-Payment is limited to your car’s actual cash value, minus your deductible.
+Collision insurance covers repairing or replacing your car after an accident, regardless of who was driving or who was at fault.
+Payment is limited to your car’s actual cash value minus your deductible.
 Actual cash value is the market value of a car like yours before it was damaged and is paid if your car is declared to be a total loss.

-If you have collision coverage and your PIP or your own health insurance that would pay medical bills if you were in an accident with an uninsured or underinsured motorist then you may not need UM/UIM coverages.
+If you have collision coverage and personal injury protection (PIP) — or if your health insurance would pay medical bills if you were in an accident with an uninsured or underinsured motorist — you may not need UM/UIM coverage.
 It is a personal choice dependent upon your own situation and what auto insurance coverages you already have beyond the required TX liability insurance.

 — Michelle Megna contributed to this story.